 The Take

-The following day, John Sullivan led more rebel forces now streaming in from across the colony.
+The following day, John Sullivan led more rebel forces now pouring in from across the colony.
 They first surrounded the governor's residence, but violence was avoided there, as Wentworth complied with their demands.
-That evening, December 15th, they returned to the fort and took all the arms and supplies, as well as some cannons.
-This action resulted in the Americans seizing some booty, a tangible benefit.
+That evening, December 15th, they returned to the fort and seized all the arms and supplies, including some cannons.
+This action resulted in the Americans capturing some loot, a tangible gain.
 This included about sixty muskets, sixteen cannons, and one hundred barrels of valuable powder.
-The gunpowder was swiftly transported inland and distributed among various armed groups in New Hampshire.
+The gunpowder was quickly transported inland and distributed among various armed groups in New Hampshire.
 Some of it may have reached the Patriots around Boston.
-In a land starved for ordnance, this was a small treasure desperately needed.
+In a land starved for ammunition, this was a small treasure desperately needed.

 The Place

-History is about a sense of time, people, and place.
-On a picturesque promontory overlooking the ocean, a colonial people inflamed by perceived injustice made their mark.
-New Castle is a scenic town of around 900 residents.
-It is also the smallest town in the state and the easternmost.
+History revolves around a sense of time, people, and place.
+On a scenic promontory overlooking the ocean, a colonial community driven by perceived injustice left their mark.
+New Castle is a charming town with about 900 residents.
+It is also the smallest and easternmost town in the state.
 Its narrow streets are lined with colonial-style houses.
-The fort itself was built at the beginning of the 18th century on the site of an earlier fort erected to deter pirates.
-Its major landmark is the Fort Point Lighthouse, constructed in 1877 on the site of an earlier lighthouse built in 1771.
-Until the latter was built, the only navigational aid for the rocky harbor was a lantern hung high on Fort William and Mary.
+The fort was built in the early 18th century on the site of an earlier fort designed to deter pirates.
+Its main landmark is the Fort Point Lighthouse, built in 1877 on the site of an earlier lighthouse from 1771.
+Before the latter was built, the only navigational aid for the rocky harbor was a lantern hung high on Fort William and Mary.